Published Aug 19th 2012

 You can see much more about zonkers in these articles:

-- Cutting and buying zonker strips.
+- Cutting and buying zonker strips in Tie Better.
 Published August 14th 2012